The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 Dermoplast spray

-This was another item that my hospital provided, so make sure to ask if they have any available.
+My hospital provided this item, so ask if they have any available.

 Nursing Bra